DavidHoan/topbar_pageswitch_BKSegmented-OR/README.md

 `@property (strong, nonatomic) IBOutlet UIView *containerView;` Ctrl + Drag from UIButton/UIControl to viewController and select custom segue/BKSegmentedVCSegue.

-That's it with just two 2 files incluse and connecting segue your you are up and ready to run your project
+That's it with just two 2 files inclusion and connecting segues, you are up and ready to run your project.

 Contributions